-This mini exhibition looks at how electricity was initially generated, harnessed, supplied and used across Manchester through the story of Dickinson Street Power Station, and the impact that this had on the growth of the city, and people’s lives.
+- How electricity was initially generated, harnessed, supplied and used across Manchester, through the story of Dickinson Street Power Station—the first in the city.